rolaveric/angular-webworker-playground/README.md

 Handling DOM interactions in `platform-server` is much simpler for 2 reasons:

-1. `platform-server` uses Domino (TODO get link) to simulate the DOM on the server
+1. `platform-server` uses [Domino](https://github.com/fgnass/domino) to simulate the DOM on the server
 2. `platform-server` shouldn't need to deal with most key or mouse events, since it's just rendering the first paint

 The important things with `platform-server` are: